realpython/python-guide/docs/starting/install/win.rst

 command.
 It also enables you to add this network installation capability to your own Python software with very little work.

-To obtain the latest version of Setuptools for Windows, run the python script available here: `ez_setup.py <https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py>`_
+To obtain the latest version of Setuptools for Windows, run the Python script available here: `ez_setup.py <https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py>`_